NYC Emergency Management Disability Awareness Prep Talk Podcast

 You can listen to "Prep Talk" on SoundCloud (https://soundcloud.com/user-866529970/prep-talk-episode-14-disability-awareness) and iTunes to stay up-to-date on the latest episodes.

-*News Release by NYC Emergency Management Department: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: NYC Emergency Management Department.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.